beethacker/blog/content/posts/roboma/bolts0.md

 * Makes a copy of some audio format variables, as specified in application_main.cpp
 * Fills out a WAVEFORMATEX struct with this information, so we can request that format from DirectSound.
-* Loads the DirectSound dll
+* Loads the dll containing the DirectSound library
 * Creates a DirectSound object
 * Creates a Primary Buffer and sets its audio format.
+We can't touch this one, but I hear in the old days we could.
-This is where the speakers will grab audio from DirectSound?
-I think...
+This is where audio data gets communicated from DirectSound to our audio hardware.
 * Creates a Secondary Buffer.
 This is where we write audio so DirectSound can use it.
+We can have a few of these and DirectSound will mix them into the Primary Buffer.
+We'll do all our own mixing though, so we'll only ever have one of these.
 * If anything goes wrong, we fire up a message box and quit the program.

 {{< code >}}